The defect of the F-pure threshold: Defect of the F-pure thresholds for rings and schemes

 Now, let $\iota\colon F^e_*(R) \to F^e_*(A)$ be the inclusion, and $\rho\colon A\to R$ be the projection onto the degree zero component of $A$.
 We note that $\gamma_i=\rho\circ \varphi_i\circ \iota\in \Hom_R(F^e_*(R),R)$.
 Then $\sum_{i = 1}^n \gamma_i(F^e_*(g_i))=1$, and thus $\Hom_R(F^e_*(R),R)\cdot F^e_*(I^t)=R$. \end{proof}

-\begin{proposition} Let $R$ be an F-finite F-pure normal ring.
+\begin{lemma} Let $R$ be an F-finite F-pure normal ring.
 Suppose that $R$ has a finitely generated anticanonical cover $A$.
 Then the set

-satisfies the ascending chain condition. \end{proposition} \begin{proof} Because $A$ is F-finite, there is an F-finite regular ring $S$ that surjects onto $A$.
-Note that the embedding dimension of $A_\q$ is bounded by $\dim(S)$, and $K_A \cong A(-1)$ \cite[(3.1)]{WatanabeCover} (see also \cite[Corollary (3.3)]{TomariWatanabe} and \cite[Theorem 4.5]{GHNV}).
-It follows that the set
+satisfies the ascending chain condition. \end{lemma} \begin{proof} Because $A$ is F-finite there is an F-finite regular ring $S$ that surjects onto $A$.
+Since the embedding dimension of $A_\q$ is bounded by $\dim(S)$ and $A$ is a quasi-Gorenstein\footnote{In the published version of this article, it is claimed that $A$ is Gorenstein.
+However, in our assumptions one can only say that $A$ is quasi-Gorenstein; this correction does not affect the rest of the proof.} ring \cite[Theorem 2.2 and (3.1)]{WatanabeCover}, the set

 satisfies the ascending chain condition \cite[Theorem 4.7]{SatoACC}.
 By Lemma \ref{LemmaAnticanonical} we have that

 therefore $\{\fpt(R_\q) \mid \q\in\Spec(R) \} \subseteq \mathcal{F}_A$ and the assertion follows. \end{proof}